-- □ For example, the drug may not be on the plan's Drug List or it could have a requirement or restriction that you didn't know about or don't think should apply to you.
-If you decide to get the drug immediately, you may need to pay the full cost for it. - □ Save your receipt and send a copy to us when you ask us to pay you back.
+□ For example, the drug may not be on the plan's Drug List or it could have a requirement or - restriction that you didn't know about or don't think should apply to you.
+If you decide to ge et the drug immediately, you may need to pay the full cost for it. □Save your receipt and send a copy to us when you ask us to pay you back.
 In some situations, we may need to get more information from your doctor in order to pay you back for our share of the cost of the drug.
 We may not pay you back the full cost you paid if the cash price you paid is higher than our negotiated price for the prescription.

-7. When you utilize your worldwide emergency coverage, worldwide urgently needed services, or worldwide emergency transportation benefits

-You will pay the full cost of emergency services received outside of the United States at the time you receive services.
-To receive reimbursement from us, you must do the following:

-- □ Pay your bill at the time it is received.
-We will reimburse you for the difference between the amount of your bill and your cost share for the services as outlined in Chapter 4 of this document. - □ Save all of your receipts and send us copies when you ask us to pay you back.
-In some situations, we may need to get more information from you or the provider who rendered services to you in order to pay you back for our share of the cost.
-Please see Chapter 7 Section 2.1 for expense reimbursement for worldwide services. - □ If you are being asked to pay your bill for worldwide emergency services and are unable to make the payment, please call Customer Service for additional assistance and we may be able to work directly with the rendering provider to help coordinate payment for covered services on your behalf.
-You must request payment for foreign services and you or the rendering provider must submit all documentation directly to us. - □ Payment requests from intermediaries, claims management companies or third-party billers that are separate from the rendering provider are not reimbursable.

-When you send us a request for payment, we will review your request and decide whether the service or drug should be covered.
+7. When you utilize your worldwide emergency coverage, worldwide urgently needed services, or worldwide emergency transportation benefits or worldwide e mergency transportation benefits e full cost of emergency services received outside of the United States at the time rvices.
+To receive reimbursement from us, you must do the following: • • ill at the time it is received.
+We will reimburse you for the difference between the your bill and your cost share for the services as outlined in Chapter 4 of this situations, services to your receipts and send us copies when you ask us to pay you back.
+In some we may need to get more information from you or the provider who rendered you in order to pay you back for our share of the cost.
+Please see Chapter 7 I for expense reimbursement for worldwide services. make the pable to wo services or being asked to pay your bill for worldwide emergency services and are unable to payment, please call Customer Service for additional assistance and we may be rk directly with the rendering provider to help coordinate payment for covered a your behalf.
+You must request payment for foreign services and you or the provider must submit all documentation directly to us. • equests from intermediaries, claims management companies or third-party billers parate from the rendering provider are not reimbursable. service or drug sh should be covered s a request for payment, we will review your request and decide whether the rould be covered.
 This is called making a "coverage decision."
-If we decide it should be covered, we will pay for our share of the cost for the service or drug.
-If we deny your request for payment, you can appeal our decision.
-Chapter 9 of this document has information about how to make an appeal.

-Section 2 How to ask us to pay you back or to pay a bill you have received

-You may request us to pay you back by sending us a request in writing.
-If you send a request in writing, send your bill and documentation of any payment you have made.
-It's a good idea to make a copy of your bill and receipt(s) for your records.

-To make sure you are giving us all the information we need to make a decision, you can fill out our claim form to make your request for payment.

-□You don't have to use the form, but it will help us process the information faster.

-Either download a copy of the form from our website (MyUHC.com/CommunityPlan) or call Customer Service and ask for the form.
+If we decide it d, we will pay for our share of the cost for the service or drug.
+If we deny your ent, you can appeal our decision.
+Chapter 9 of this document has information as an appeal.
+Section 2 How to ask us to pay you back or to pay a bill you have received writing, send your us to pay you back by sending us a request in writing.
+If you send a request in bill and documentation of any payment you have made.
+It's a good idea to make and receipt(s) for your records. • are giving us all the information we need to make a decision, you can fill out our se your request for payment. □You don't hav e to use the form, but it will help us process the information faster. ad a copy of the form from our website ( MyUHC.com/CommunityPlan ) or call vice and ask for the form.